-Into the Kibale National Forest
+Into Uganda's Kibale National Park

 Five of us embarked on the chimpanzee habituation trek that day: me and my husband, an older gentleman from the US, and a pair of British diplomats living in Kampala.

-We entered Uganda's Kibale Forest and were enveloped by deep green foliage.
+We entered Uganda's Kibale Forest Park and were enveloped by deep green foliage.
 Benson pointed out the large old-growth trees that the chimps tend to favor.

 We learned about how the chimpanzees rap on the trees to communicate and scratch themselves with the bark.

 After about an hour of walking along reasonably well-cleared trails in the forest, we emerged into a clearing and looked up.
 We had found the chimpanzee night nests and, uh, other evidence of the chimps' recent presence.